Anushkachakraborty2005/tech-mentor-app/README.md

 Powered by advanced AI models and integrated with web search capabilities, it provides:

 - Comprehensive answers to complex tech queries 🤖
-- Suggested relevant articles and videos 📖📺
+- Suggested relevant articles and videos 📺
 - Practice questions to test understanding 🧠

 Whether you're struggling with a coding concept 💻, need a quick explanation of a technology, or want to prepare for an exam 🎯, **TechMentor** has you covered!

 ---
 ## 🎯 Aim

-The primary goals of **TechMentor** are:

 1. 💬 **Simplify Complex Tech Topics**
    To help students understand difficult programming and technology concepts with clear, AI-generated explanations.